hieuxuanta/test-tensorflow-js/README.md

 # test-tensorflow-js
-This is a timeseries example in order to learn tensorflow in javascript.
+This is a regression example task in order to learn tensorflow in javascript.
 I'll custom it soon.
 Thanks!